robmclarty/robmclarty.com/src/cv/cv.md

 *2019-2022 @ WorkTango*\
 Measure and improve employee sentiment and engagement through secure anonymous surveys, business insights, and real-time dashboards.
 Feedback is more genuine and business-actionable when participants know their inputs are protected.

-**Newstore**\
-*2018-2020 @ Myplanet*\
-Unified e-commerce platform anchored in an omnichannel PoS and consumer shopping apps, complete with built-in order management, inventory, clienteling, loyalty-management, and dynamic fulfillment.

 **Wellness Messenger**\
 *2018-2019 @ Telus*\
 Securely coordinate the communication of sensitive and private user medical data to enable sharing only between trusted sources (e.g., doctor, technician, family).